• Home

 Puerto Angelito Puerto Escondido

-Hotels: Many of the hotels in Puerto Escondido offer low season rates until the end of October and sometimes into November.
-Check our post on Finding a Hotel, Apartment or Vacation Rental in Puerto Escondido for a listing of resources
+If you’re planning a long-stay, check our guide to Finding a Hotel, Apartment or Vacation Rental in Puerto Escondido for a listing of resources

 Getting Around: Most of the events for the Fiesta de Noviembre are easily accessible by taxi or by walking.
-But if you’d like to attend other events such as the Horse Show in Punta Colorada or get out of town completely at Roca Blanca beach, it’s handy to have your own transportation.
-Get details in our Guide on How to Rent a Car in Puerto Escondido.
+But if you’d like to attend other events such as the Horse Show in Chila or get out of town completely at Roca Blanca beach or Playa Agua Blanca, it’s handy to have your own transportation.

 Save to Pinterest!